proballstar/atlas/README.md

 Learning as well as C# This application will create a less concern

-The Rocket is made by Aaron H Ma.
-He used C# and Python for Rocket Functionality
+The Rocket is made by Aaron Ma.
+He used C++ and Python for Rocket Functionality
 ```

 ![Loading...](./svg/loader/material.svg) Loading...